denten-books/plain-text/1-metaphor.md

 diverging and dynamically composed versions.
 They feed off of the same sources.
 The same source code gives rise to both texts.

-Nothing is guaranteed in the passage of electronic text from one pair of hands into another.
-Digital formatting expands its purview far beyond typographical convention.
-The erasure of words, word substitution, automatic summarization, wholesale generation of discourse by algorithmic means---the command and control layer contains all such possibilities.
-What does it mean to read and to interpret a dynamic text, which changes depending on its context?
-How can literary analysis---close reading, philology, hermeneutics---persist without the fixity of print?

 The key to understanding "the loss of resemblances" that accompanies ubiquitous simulation lies in the inner dynamics of metaphor machinery.
 A functioning metaphor, if you would recall from Lakoff, is one which ferries